evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 The Grafana Dashboard view is determined by the JSON config.
 In our example, each config is stored in the examples/integrations/grafana_monitoring_service folder.
 For example, here is the one for the Data Drift Dashboard: https://github.com/evidentlyai/evidently/blob/main/examples/integrations/grafana_monitoring_service/dashboards/data_drift.json

-If you want to continue using the same source data and metrics, but **change the way the plots are displayed** in the Garafana interface, take the following steps:
+If you want to continue using the same source data and metrics, but **change the way the plots are displayed** in the Grafana interface, take the following steps:

 1. Run the example using the above instructions
 2. Open the Grafana web interface (localhost:3000)